03002000985

 Reports on phone number 03002000985

 7 yearsGot a call from 03002000985, some robotic voice telling me I was involved in tax fraud.
-I just ended the call immediately, didn’t bother with it.7 yearsAs previously mentioned, I received a call urging me to press 1, only to be met with an overly enthusiastic chap with a strong Indian accent, rambling on at lightning speed about an alleged outstanding tax bill of £1700.
-He insisted I settle it within a mere 25 minutes or face potential legal ramifications amounting to £19,000 or more-utter nonsense, really!
-Naturally, I ended the call right away.
-Legitimate HMRC contacts would always provide your tax reference and send you formal letters before escalating matters this far, so do take heed!
-Don't let these unscrupulous blighters pressure you into revealing any personal information.
-It's rather distressing, and frankly, quite annoying-how appalling that there are enough vulnerable individuals out there for these con artists to thrive.
-Just ignore and block this number, I say!HMRC7 yearsSCAMMERS - received a call at 2:20 PM on a Saturday with a robotic voice claiming to be from HMRC, instructing me to press 1, which is a typical tactic for these fraudulent calls.
-They alleged that I had outstanding tax dues, so I requested proof of their HMRC identity and their physical location.
-At that moment, the gentleman with an Indian accent just disconnected the call.HMRC7 yearsGot a call from some scam lot on Saturday around 2:20 pm with an automated voice saying it was HMRC and to press 1.
+I just ended the call immediately, didn’t bother with it.7 yearsLike I mentioned before, I pressed 1 and then some bloke with an Indian accent started rattling on really fast about me owing £1700 in back tax.
+He said I had 25 minutes to pay up or I’d be facing legal trouble costing up to £19,000 or something ridiculous like that.
+I just hung up straight away.
+HMRC always uses your tax reference number and they would’ve sent you a letter first before doing any of that, so watch out.
+Don’t let these scammers bully you into giving out any personal information.
+They’re proper annoying and it’s a shame there’s enough folks who fall for it to make them keep trying.
+Just ignore and block the number.HMRC7 yearsSCAMMERS - Got a call around 2:20pm on a Saturday and it was a recorded voice saying it was from HMRC, asking me to press 1.
+Classic scam stuff really.
+They said I hadn’t paid enough tax, so I asked for proof they were really from HMRC and where their office was.
+Suddenly, the guy who sounded like he was from India just ended the call.HMRC7 yearsGot a call from some scam lot on Saturday around 2:20 pm with an automated voice saying it was HMRC and to press 1.
 Typical scam stuff, saying I hadn’t paid enough tax.
 I asked them to show they were really from HMRC and where their office was.
 Then this bloke with an Indian accent just cut the call.
-Pretty obvious scam if you ask me.HM Revenue and Customs7 yearsI got a call from some automated voice telling me there was tax fraud connected to my name.7 yearsGot a call from this annoying bloke at 1.13pm today about some tax fraud stuff.
+Pretty obvious scam if you ask me.HM Revenue and Customs7 yearsI got a call from some automated voice telling me there was tax fraud connected to my name.8 yearsGot a call from this annoying bloke at 1.13pm today about some tax fraud stuff.
 He kept saying if I didn't hit 1, I'd get arrested straight away.
 Didn't press anything, and honestly, I'd say no one should bother replying.
 The number was 03002000985.
 Avoid it!Submit Your Own Report (0300 200 0985)

 Share your experience!
 Assist others by posting on your feedback with this contact.
 Inform about scams or validate authentic calls.